 Pronounced “Nack-A-Tish,” Natchitoches is the oldest town in the state.
 Located in the heart of the Cane River National Heritage Area, this community boasts fascinating historical sites and a variety of shopping and dining in the charming downtown.
-Historic Natchitoches also offers many year-round attractions, including museums, Creole plantations and festivals, and was the location for the film “Steel Magnolias.”
+Historic Natchitoches also offers many year-round attractions, including museums and festivals, and was the location for the film “Steel Magnolias.”

 Architecture of a Diverse Cultural History

 To get a feel for the area, start your visit with a stroll through Natchitoches’ National Historic Landmark District, one of only three such districts in Louisiana.
 Comprising 33 blocks, it features beautiful examples of Queen Anne and Victorian architecture along with Creole townhouses and other centuries-old buildings.
 Natchitoches’ architecture beautifully reflects its colorful history with French, Spanish, African, American Indian and Creole influences.

 After enjoying the unique convergence of cultures here, end your walk on historic Front Street, a scenic road paved with cobblestones, wrought-iron buildings and magnificent magnolia trees right along the banks of beautiful Cane River Lake.
 Front Street is also where you will find Natchitoches’ colorful shops and restaurants.
 Be sure to stop by Lasyone's Meat Pie Restaurant for their famous meat pie, a Natchitoches institution.
 Also in the area is the Kaffie-Frederick General Mercantile Store, Louisiana’s oldest general store.

 Louisiana Sports Hall of Fame